-The ogive is the normalized cumulative distribution of the cospectra, which is used to validate both that no high-frequency attenuation is present and that the flux averaging time is sufficiently long that all frequencies contributing for the flux is 475 captured.
-Figure 11 shows the averaged cospectra and ogives for O3 and sensible heat flux from the average of two flux averaging periods 14:10-15:20 on July 20^{th} .
-The asymptote to 1 at low frequencies validates that the 27-minute flux averaging time was sufficiently long for this site to capture the largest flux carrying eddies.
-High pumping rates in sampling line ensured that turbulent flow was always maintained in the line (Reynolds number 3860-4940).
-Higher Reynolds numbers in the turbulent regime lead to smaller high frequency attenuation (Massman, 1991).
-The overlap of the idealized Kaimal curve and the 480 observed sensible heat and O3 ogives suggest that high frequency attenuation in the sampling line is minimal above 0.2 Hz, consistent with our calculated f{cut} of 0.18 Hz.
-Due to the small magnitude of the O_3 EC flux there is low signal to noise in the cospectra at high frequency for many of the flux averaging periods.
-This makes application of cospectra based correction factors challenging and likely to introduce added variance on the signal.
-We calculate the high frequency correction transfer function for turbulent attenuation in a tube from Massman, (1991) as a constraint, which is shown in Fig. 11b.
-This transfer function shows attenuation primarily above 1 Hz and is not sufficient to describe the observed attenuation above 0.2 Hz.
+The ogive is the normalized cumulative distribution of the cospectra, which is used to validate both that no highfrequency attenuation is present and that the flux averaging time is sufficiently long that all frequencies contributing to the flux are captured.
+Figure 11 shows the averaged cospectra and ogives for O_3 and sensible heat flux from the average of two flux averaging periods 14:10-15:20 local time on 20 July.
+The asymptote to 1 at low frequencies validates that the 27 min flux averaging time was sufficiently long for this site to capture the largest flux-carrying eddies.
+High pumping rates in the sampling line ensured that turbulent flow was always maintained in the line (Reynolds number 3860- 4940).
+Higher Reynolds numbers in the turbulent regime lead to smaller high-frequency attenuation (Massman, 1991).
+The overlap of the idealized Kaimal curve and the observed sensible heat and O3 ogives suggests that high-frequency attenuation in the sampling line is minimal above approximately 0.4 Hz, consistent with our calculated f{cut} of 0.57 Hz.
+We calculate the high-frequency correction transfer function for turbulent attenuation in a tube from Massman (1991) as a constraint, which is shown in Fig. 11b.
+This transfer function shows attenuation primarily above 1 Hz and is not sufficient to describe the observed attenuation above 0.4 Hz.
 This implies that the attenuation observed cannot be explained only as turbulent smearing in the inlet and that other wall interactions are likely present.
-We also calculate the attenuated flux from the model of Horst, (1997) shown in Eq.
-7, for a response time (τ_c) of 0.9 s, and a wind speed of 3 m s-1 to be 13%.